Noaaan/MythicMetals/PATCHNOTES.md

 A new use for Mythril.
 Create a mining tool specialized for speed, letting you drill through the world like a hot metal baseball bat through snow.

+You can craft it in a Smithing Table by using a Durasteel Engine with a Mythril Pickaxe.

 Requires Morkite to be fueled.
 Right click Morkite onto it to fuel (like a bundle).

 The Drill has two upgrade slots, which can be used for the following upgrades: